abh3po/nostr-forms/packages/formstr-app/public/docs/faq.md

 Your forms are stored as encrypted events on the Nostr relays and here’s the cool part: *you* decide which relays they go to!
 In Formstr, every form has a relay settings section where you can pick exactly which relays to publish to, giving you full control over where your data lives.

-If you’re logged in via a NIP-07 extension (like Alby or nos2x), it’ll default to your preferred relays for convenience.
-Not logged in?
-No problem—Formstr uses a default set of relays to keep things running smoothly.
-Each form gets its own private key for privacy and sharing, stored locally in your browser.
-If logged in, those keys are encrypted and synced as a Nostr list event, so your forms are accessible from any device, on the relays you’ve chosen.
+Each form gets its own private key for privacy and sharing, they are stored locally in your browser.
+If logged in, those keys are ealso encrypted and synced in a Nostr list event, so your forms are accessible from any device, on the relays you’ve chosen.

+Formstr itself is only a UI, we store your forms on the relays of your chosing.

 ## Do I need to login to use Formstr?